 Bacteria live naturally in the mouth.
 When an imbalance occurs, however, aggressive bacteria can overtake healthy microorganisms.
 At first, gum disease is so subtle that it will not likely be noticed outside of a professional dental exam.
 After some time, however, bacterial byproducts will cause an infection that provokes an immune response.
 This natural response causes swelling and tenderness in the gum tissue as well as inflammation that affects the entire body.

 The idea behind a deep cleaning is to remove accumulated bacteria and tartar from tooth and root surfaces beneath the gums.
 Many treatments for gum disease stop here.
 At Eastland Dental Center, however, we understand that bacteria are part of the natural oral ecosystem and will return if not further inhibited.

 Gum disease is an ongoing infection that can and will most likely recur without effective treatment.
 In addition to deep cleanings, our patients may also be treated with the PerioProtect system.
 This tray system delivers powerful topical antibiotic medication to infected gum tissues on a daily basis.
-Trays are custom made to fit teeth just like teeth whitening trays and, worn as directed, can significantly improve long-term prognosis for gum disease.
+Trays are custom-made to fit teeth just like teeth whitening trays and, worn as directed, can significantly improve the long-term prognosis for gum disease.

 Dr. Mike Milligan is one of the founding members of the American Academy for Oral-Systemic Health.
 Alongside Dr. Marisa Milligan, he uses his extensive understanding of oral diseases to promote better oral health in their patients.
 Contact Eastland Dental Center for your dental check-up.